thuxugang/opus_refine/README.md

 1. Download OPUS-Refine docker image.

    The docker image we used is hosted on [Baidu Drive](https://pan.baidu.com/s/1Jey4nMyt55zwIq4hY5CQxw) with password `rxwq`.
+Also, it can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/opus-refine_docker.zip).

 2. Docker image preparation.
    ```